iamdeepti/100DaysOfCode/logs.md

 2) completed the week -1 of Machine Learning Classification and retrieval

 ## Day 5
-1) Trid 3 coding problems based on DSA
+1) Tried 3 coding problems based on DSA